woefe/ytcc/doc/install.md

 ```

 Install `net-misc/ytcc`.
 Currently (October 2020), ytcc v1 is stable and ytcc
 v2 betas are `~arch`.
-A 9999 ebuild is also avaliable.
+A 9999 ebuild is also available.

 ## Without installation
 You can start ytcc directly from the cloned repo, if all requirements are installed.